Sarah Frances Price

-Sarah Frances Price (1849 – 3 July 1903) was an American botanist and scientific illustrator.
+Sarah Frances Price (1849 – July 3, 1903) was an American botanist and scientific illustrator.
 Price discovered many rare plants and is credited with classifying a large portion of Kentucky's flora.
 Also an artist, she drew about fifteen hundred southern plants in pencil and watercolor.

 Biography

 Price was born in 1849 in Evansville, Indiana, the third child of Alexander Price and Maria Price.
 Soon after Price was born, her family moved to Kentucky.
-With the onset of the American Civil War, the family moved to Indiana and taught at church-run schools including the Episcopal Church school St. Agnes Hall.
+With the onset of the American Civil War, the family moved to Indiana and taught at church-run schools, including the Episcopal Church school St. Agnes Hall.
+Her family were sympathizers to the Union during the Civil War.
 At the end of the Civil War, the Prices returned to Bowling Green, Kentucky.

-During her career, Price published over forty scientific papers.
-A lifelong botanist, she had a private herbarium with about 2000 plants in it.
-Several of her drawings were showcased at the World's Columbian Exposition, where she won several awards.
-Price drew over one-hundred fifty birds, and over one thousand plants.
-She also discovered several new species, including plants in the genera Aster, Apios, Cornus, Clematis and Oxalis.
-In 1897, she published her best known work, Fern Collectors Handbook and Herbarium.
-Five species are named after her: Apios priceana, Cornus priceae, Viola priceana, Symphyotrichum priceae and Oxalis priceana.

-Price died on 3 July 1903.
+Shortly after their return, Price's parents and brother died.

+Price was highly respected in the town for her talents and growing fame after she started her studies of the flora and fauna of Warren County, Kentucky.
+She had very advanced ideas for a woman during this time, which mostly pertained to woman's suffrage.
+Price got sick with a disease that had her bedridden, and began teaching painting and nature classes from there.
+After a while, she received treatment which greatly improved her mobility and was able to begin teaching elsewhere.
+She was offered a position as a curator for the Joliet High School Museum before she passed.
+Price died of dysentery on July 3, 1903, when she was 54 years old.
+Her sister, Mary Price, sold her herbarium to the Missouri Botanical Garden in St. Louis, Missouri in 1904 with approximately 3,000 sheets and 1,000 sketches.

+Education

+Sarah Price attended and graduated from St. Agnes Hall, a church run school by the Episcopal Church in Evansville, Indiana.
+Later, she began giving lectures on plants, birds, insects, and other nature subjects at various locations within this area.